crespohector/System-Design-Lecture-In-Mod-7/W21D2/notes.md

 # THE ORM:

 ## WHAT an ORM is:
 The term ORM is short for Object Relational Mapper.
 It provides us with a convenient Object Oriented interface, with which we can interact with our database.
-By using the builtin methods, we are having it write SQL queries for us.
-It also parses the response from the database into class instances that represent rows in our db.
+It parses responses from the database into class instances that represent rows in our db.

 ### An Example Mapping:
 When we fetch the Demo user from our database, we receive the packet below as the response.<br>